 “Both have now served their purpose of moderating higher risk lending and supporting a gradual strengthening of lending standards across the industry over a number of years.”

-The Australian Banking Association (ABA) has welcomed APRA’s announcement, saying it will increase choice for home loan customers and improve competition across the industry.
+The Australian Banking Association (ABA) is supportive of the APRA’s decision, proclaiming this move will increase choice for home loan customers and effectively improve competition across the industry.

-CEO Anna Bligh said the decision by APRA would not only benefit customers, it also showed that banks were lending prudently with the proportion of interest-only loans more than halving in two years.
+CEO Anna Bligh has endorsed the APRA’s decision and has said it will not only benefit customers, but it has demonstrated banks that were lending prudently with the amount of interest-only loans more than halving in two years.

 “APRA’s announcement shows that banks have adjusted lending to respond to concerns around an oversupply of interest-only loans, illustrating a prudential system where both banks and regulators can quickly and effectively respond to a changing environment,” she said.